wolverine28/distilling_NN2DT/README.md

 ```
 python train_convnet.py
 ```
-to train a LeNet-5 as a Teacher model
+to train a LeNet-5 as a Teacher model.

 Then, run
 ```
 python train_SDT.py
 ```
-to train a soft decision tree
+to train a soft decision tree.

 To visualize the trained results run
 ```
 python visualize.py
 python create_graph.py
 ```
-The resulting graph will be saved on `figures/output.png`
+The resulting graph will be saved on `figures/output.png`.

 By changing `use_corr` in `config_SDT.json`, the content of the output figure will change either showing a correlation with sample input or just showing the model itself.